 - A bibliography relevant to your proposed project

 - A curriculum vitae for the applicant and supervisor

 - Please note that copies of research permits and permissions are not required at the application stage.
 If an application is successful, the Foundation will request copies of the relevant permits at that time.
 Grant funds will not be released to a grantee until the Foundation has received copies of all relevant permits.

 (For more information about how to list your permits click here)

 - Before submitting your application, please read the information on US tax issues applicable to all grantees Click here for more information.

 - Non-US citizens should read the information on US visa requirements for Non-US citizens who are present or coming to the United States as part of their research project Click here for more information.

 - Successful applicants are required to comply with all US laws.
 This includes, but is not limited to, regulations governed by the US Department of Treasury Office of Foreign Asset Control (OFAC).
 OFAC administers US Government sanction programs and regulations pertaining to the Specially Designated Nationals List (SDN List).
 Please consult the US Department Treasury website for more information on US Government sanction programs and the SDN List at www.ustreas.gov/offices/enforcement/ofac

-Special documentation is required for research projects located in the following countries where US Government sanctions are in place: Cuba, Iran, North Korea, Sudan and Syria.
+Special documentation is required for research projects located in the following countries where US Government sanctions are in place: Cuba, Iran, North Korea, Sudan, Syria, and Crimea (including Sevastopol).
 This documentation is not required at the stage of application, but must be submitted to the Foundation before grant funds are disbursed to successful applicants. (click here for more information)

 - Do not send any other material, such as transcripts, letters of recommendation, computer disks, manuscripts, publications, photographs, or recordings to the Foundation in support of your application.
 This material will not be used in the review process and cannot be returned.